The abandoned Tunnel du Mortier in France

 Located in the Isère department of the Auvergne-Rhône-Alpes region, in France, Tunnel du Mortier is an abandoned high mountain tunnel at an elevation of 1.370m (4,494ft) above the sea level.

-Tucked away in the southeastern part of the country, the tunnel has been largely closed.
-It’s no longer usable after a severe landslide not far from the tunnel that happened not so many years after the road had been opened in connection with the Olympics in Grenoble.
-The damage to the road and the situation was so serious that no attempt has ever been made to restore the road.
+Tucked away on the southeastern part of the country, the tunnel closed in 1992, after a rockfall destroyed the access road.
 On April, 20th, 1992, a breakdown, estimated in 20,000 m3, occurred below the top of the Buffe, collapsing the road and creating a zone of instability.
 This collapse happened just 1 km far from another important collapse in 1971 (50 000 m3).
 In 1992, the road was totally closed to traffic at the Buffe point.
-There is a plaque by the North entrance of the tunnel saying it was constructed for the 68 Winter Olympic Games, but according to the Autrans website there's been a tunnel since 1911 and 1968 was only an upgrade.
+As this road is of little importance and the possibility of another rockfall is very high the government decided not to repair the road.
+It was closed and is now used by hikers and mountain bikers.
+The damage to the road and the situation was so serious that no attempt has ever been made to restore the road.
+There is a plaque by the North entrance of the tunnel saying it was constructed for the 1968 Winter Olympic Games of Grenoble, but according to the Autrans website there's been a tunnel since 1911 and 1968 was only an upgrade.
 The inauguration of this upgrade was on September, 30th, done by Louis Verger.
+A forest track was developed in 2017 allowing limited use but for a short time since a new landslide during the winter of 2021-2022 closed access again.